How do I get started?

 Native IDEs

-Visual Studio Code (VSCode) is a great option for Windows.
+Visual Studio Code (VSCode) is a great option.
 It is very feature rich and can look daunting, but don't worry — you won't need any of the advanced features to get started.

 If you aren't allowed to install native applications (e.g. a restrictive IT policy on school devices, or you're on a Chromebook), then this isn't an option for you.